pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: collide_rect_ratio

-   | :sl:`collision detection between two sprites, using rects scaled to a ratio.`
+   | :sl:`Collision detection between two sprites, using rects scaled to a ratio.`
    | :sg:`collide_rect_ratio(ratio) -> collided_callable`

    A callable class that checks for collisions between two sprites, using a